 - Trim the fat from your pork and cut pork into 4-inch cubes.
 Place in instant pot or slow cooker.
 Sprinkle pork with the salt, oregano, cumin, chili powder, and pepper.
 Toss to coat.

 - Pour in the chicken broth, orange juice, lime juice, and drizzle with olive oil.
 Add the onion and garlic on top.
-Cook in the instant pot for 1 hour, letting the pressure release naturally.
+Cook in the instant pot on high pressure for 1 hour, letting the pressure release naturally.
 For the the slow cooker, cook for 6-8 hours on low.

 - Preheat broiler and line two baking sheets with aluminum foil.
 Using a slotted spoon, remove the meat and shred with two forks, discarding any remaining fat.
 You will use the juice later.

-- Place meat in a single layer on the pans.
+- Place shredded meat in a single layer on the pans.
 Pour about 1 cup of juices from the pot over each of the pans of pork.
 Broil one pan at a time for 5-8 minutes or until the edges are crispy.
 Toss with additional juices from the pan.
-Squeeze with more lime if desired.
-Serve on tortillas with all the toppings.
+Squeeze with more lime if desired and fresh cilantro.
+Serve on flour or corn tortillas with all of your favorite toppings.